tmichi/point_tutorial/README.md

 point_tutorial
 ==============

-an introduction to point processing for students.
+An introduction to point processing for students.

 External libraries
 ------------------